AyFait/LSH-and-LSHS-FEA-Results/README.md

 These are the simulation results (using ANSYS) based on my final year research project.

-## Initial results on the stock model (no optimization) using SOLIDWORKS Simulation
+## Initial results on the stock model (not optimized) using SOLIDWORKS Simulation

 1. ![*Stock Model*](SWimgs/Assem1sim-Static-Quality.jpg)
    *Stock Model*